Why You Should Trust Your Intuition and Choose Happy

 It Was the Wrong Job

-A small voice within told me this.
+A small voice within told me to slow down.
 But I shut it down.

 Basically, I lied to myself.